ansys/pymechanical/doc/source/index.rst

 With PyMechanical, you can integrate the simulation capabilities of the Mechanical multi-physics solver directly into novel apps.
 The package presents a Python-friendly interface to drive the software that manages the submission of low-level Mechanical scripting commands, while exchanging data through high-performance gRPC interfaces.

 Accelerate the preparation of your simulations using PyMechanical.
 Combine the expressiveness of general-purpose Python code to control the flow in your input decks with methods that drive the solver.
 Explore proof of concept studies or capture knowledge using interactive Jupyter notebooks.
 Tap the solver as the physics engine in your next Artificial Intelligence application.
-It is now open source: Enjoy it!
-Contributions are welcome.
+Contributions to this open source library are welcome.

 Background